-As a woman, a business owner, and a nurse - Katrina Robinson is no stranger to perseverance.
+As a woman, a business owner, and a nurse - Senator Katrina Robinson is no stranger to perseverance.
 In her greatest pursuits she has diligently concentrated her work to serving as a community advocate and problem solver.

-Katrina’s dedication and advocacy to increase educational and career attainment in Memphis, also reaches public school education as she is the chair of the Health Design team for Shelby County Schools Career and Technical Education programs.
+Senator Robinson’s dedication and advocacy to increase educational and career attainment in Memphis, also reaches public school education as she is the chair of the Health Design team for Shelby County Schools Career and Technical Education programs.
 Her motivation stems from her own educational journey.
-As the youngest in her class to graduate from Whitehaven High School in 1998, Katrina headed to Xavier University in Louisiana in pursuit of a career as a plastic surgeon.
+As the youngest in her class to graduate from Whitehaven High School in 1998, she headed to Xavier University in Louisiana in pursuit of a career as a plastic surgeon.
 Her educational career had to be put on hold when she became a teenage mother and began to experience the real life rigors of providing for herself and her children.
 After returning to Memphis, Katrina would spend the next 10 years taking classes at the University of Memphis, all the while navigating a calculated ascent within the business world.
 Katrina graduated from University of Memphis with a Bachelor of Business Administration in Marketing Management.
 It was after closing a huge deal as a Strategic Accounts Director for a major gas company that Katrina was laid off and in need of a change.

 At that moment, she made up her mind to return to her love of healthcare and service through a nursing education.
 In 2010, she received her Bachelor of Science in Nursing from Union University – Germantown.
 Katrina started The Healthcare Institute Inc. as a personal challenge to make a powerful impact on her community.
 She sought to fix plaguing issues of inequity in postsecondary educational opportunities, workforce development, and healthcare for Memphis’s underserved communities.
 During her tenure as a registered nurse for Methodist Healthcare, Katrina had developed a keen interest in clinical education and devoted her time to mentoring young adults and providing career guidance.
 She discovered that there were a number of individuals interested in educational programs in healthcare but they often lacked the resources or funding.
 It was her vision to provide new and second chance opportunities to those in the Memphis community desiring an education in healthcare and also to increase the number of those trained for the medical care of our elderly community.